 6. Both sides count

-Yes, content rules, but good content is only part of the equation.
+Yes, content rules, but good content is only part of the equation with writing better web copy.
 If your content isn’t written in a way that is readable, informative, search-friendly, and actually read and shared, there’s a good chance it won’t be found.

 What are your thoughts?
 Anything we left out?
 Feel free to chime in, we love a good coffee discussion.